0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 ### "s" section

-This section maps the state zero and one to their corresponding OFF and ON friendly names.
+This section maps the state *0* and *1* to their corresponding *off* and *on* friendly names.
-This is used in context with actuator nodes, such as the *relay* and the *valve*, to express the state of the actuators.
+This is used in context with actuator nodes, such as the *relay* and the *valve* nodes, to express the state of the actuators.
 Note that **the friendly names must be unique** just like their corresponding ID.

 ```